Contribute to R&D Magazine

-All submitted articles must be original.
+All submitted articles must be original or reworded.
 R&D Magazine will not use previously published articles.
 Articles must be submitted to R&D Magazine on an exclusive basis.
 Articles must be noncommercial.

 Authors must obtain all necessary approvals and releases from their organization and affiliated partners prior to submission.
 If images or illustrations were published previously, the author must obtain written permission for re-publication prior to submission.